hugocaillard/bop/README.md

 BOP is an experimental standard to describe an use protocols on Bitcoin with Ordinals.

 > A lot of this document is inspired by the [brc-20 experiment](https://domo-2.gitbook.io/brc-20-experiment/).
-The idea is to explore if some fees and block space can be save with data structure more optimized than json.
+> The idea is to explore if fees and block space can be optimized with data structures lighter than json.
+> I also want to explore inscribing protocols details on-chain.

 Just like the brc-20 experiment:
   - BOP should by no means be considered THE standard for anything.